Directed by Justin Kurzel.

 Anthony LaPaglia and Judy Davis also shine as Nitram’s father and mother respectively, while the reliably excellent Essie Davis does pivotal work as the lonely middle-aged woman with whom the protagonist forms an unconventional bond.
 It’s not quite a romance and not quite a parental thing, but an intimacy which occupies a strange space between those two worlds.
 When Nitram feels comfortable around someone, he appears to regress to being a carefree child desperate for attention, and Jones conveys that perfectly with subtle changes in facial expression and physicality.

 Nitram also serves as Kurzel and Grant’s critique of the lax gun laws which allowed dozens of people to be killed on that day.
 One of the movie’s most overtly didactic scenes features Nitram buying semi-automatic weapons from a firearms vendor whose chirpy refrain of “no drama” allows the character to jump through licensing hoops as he assembles the cache of guns which would allow him to take so many lives.
 It’s as mouth-agape comedic as it is tragic.
-Kurzel also makes it clear that, contrary to popular belief, the new laws brought in after the massacre did not turn the country into a gun-free paradise.
+Kurzel also makes it clear that, contrary to popular belief, the new laws brought in after the shooting did not turn the country into a gun-free paradise.
 Nitram isn’t merely a lurid true crime tale; it has an important point to make.

 Smartly, the film focuses considerably more on the build-up to Port Arthur than the terrible events of the day.
 Unlike the similarly-themed recent thriller My Friend Dahmer, though, it delves into the psychology of a killer, rather than simply walking through the standard cliché collection of tropes about harming animals and separating from peers.
 Nitram has always been separate – a forgotten and discarded land mine just waiting to explode when someone takes a misplaced step.